-- A. Officers conducting low risk or routine traffic stops use the following seven (7) step stop and approach method. - 1.
+- A. Officers conducting low-risk or routine traffic stops use the following seven (7) step stop and approach method. - 1.
 Be sure a violation has occurred; - 2.
 Determine if it is safe to pursue and stop the violator; - 3.
 Make the traffic stop in a safe place using the emergency lights; - 4.
 Give the dispatcher the location of the stop and the license plate number of the vehicle; - 5.
 Park a short distance behind and offset to the left of the violator's vehicle; - 6.
-Exit the vehicle in a safe manner while maintaining visual contact with the violator; and - 7.
+Exit the vehicle in a safe manner while maintaining visual contact with the violator and - 7.
 Approach the violator's vehicle on the driver's or passenger's side.
-Do not go beyond the trailing edge of the driver's or passenger's door. - B. The seven (7) step stop and approach method is a guideline for low risk traffic stops.
+Do not go beyond the trailing edge of the driver's or passenger's door. - B. The seven (7) step stop and approach method is a guideline for low-risk traffic stops.
 Officers should be aware that they may need to change or alter the method without notice, depending on conditions and circumstances beyond their control.
-When this low risk stop and approach method needs to be altered, officers use their training and experience in determining what stop and approach methods work best for the circumstances.
+When this low-risk stop-and-approach method needs to be altered, officers use their training and experience to determine the best methods for the circumstances.

-.07 OFFICER CONDUCT WITH LOW RISK TRAFFIC VIOLATORS
+.07 OFFICER CONDUCT WITH LOW-RISK TRAFFIC VIOLATORS

-- A. Officers conducting routine traffic enforcement activities shall ensure that their conduct and appearance are reflective of a professional police image. - B. Officers conducting routine traffic enforcement activities shall use the following seven (7) step violator contact method that is taught in the Police Training Academy. - 1.
+- A. Officers conducting routine traffic enforcement activities shall ensure that their conduct and appearance reflect a professional police image. - B. Officers conducting routine traffic enforcement activities shall use the seven (7) step violator contact method taught in the Police Training Academy. - 1.
 Greeting and Identification of the Police Agency Officers should introduce themselves, stating they are with the San Antonio Police Department; - 2.
 Statement of Violation Committed Officers advise the violator as to the reason(s) they were stopped; - 3.
 Identification of Driver Officers identify violators by requesting their driver's license or one of the other listed accepted forms of identification: - a.
-State issued ID card; - b.
+State-issued ID card; - b.
 United States Passport; - c.
-United States Military ID; - Foreign Passport; - e.
+United States Military ID; - d.
+Foreign Passport; - e.
 Foreign Military ID; or - f.
 Consular ID. - g.
 Other forms of government ID (ex.
-San Antonio Public Library card or school/university ID card) - 4.
-Statement of Action to be Taken Officers tells the violator the exact action that is to be taken (i.e., warning, citation, or custodial arrest); - 5.
+San Antonio Public Library card, school ID card, etc.) - 4.
+Statement of Action to be Taken Officers tell the violator the exact action that is to be taken (i.e., warning, citation, or custodial arrest); - 5.
 Take The Action Officers take the action they tell the violator; - 6.
 Explain What the Violator Must Do Officers shall explain the following to all violators that have been issued citations:

-NOTE: Warning tickets must be routed to the SAPD Records Office and not Municipal Court.
+NOTE: Warning tickets must be routed to the SAPD Records Office, not the Municipal Court.